What Are BrainSAFE Values?

 A SAFE Leader or Business recognizes that stress and change impact human behavior and responds proactively.

-In every business, medical office, home, and school, there are people navigating change - the idea of it, the reality of it, the potential for it, and sometimes carrying quiet wounds from change experiences.
+In every business, medical office, home, and school, there are people navigating change — the idea of it, the reality of it, the potential for it, and sometimes carrying quiet wounds from past experiences.

-This matters because, as modern neuroscience shows us, the human brain is constantly scanning for safety.
-When stress rises or uncertainty appears, the brain shifts into protection mode.
-Thinking narrows, emotions intensify, and behavior becomes more reactive.
-This isn’t a character flaw.
-It’s wiring.
+Modern neuroscience shows us that the brain is constantly scanning for safety.
+When stress or uncertainty rises, it shifts into protection mode.
+Thinking narrows.
+Emotions intensify.
+Behavior becomes reactive.

 Security · Alignment · Familiarity · Empowerment